Cass Foster, Professor Emeritus of Theatre, has been actively involved in the theatre as an educator, director, fight choreographer and playwright.

 His teaching experience includes Ohio State University, Otterbein College, Central Arizona College and Mesa Community College.
 He has directed productions or choreographed fights at Oceanside Productions, Players Theatre Columbus, University of Illinois: Champaign-Urbana, Phoenix Theatre, Arizona State University, Northern Arizona University, Grand Canyon Shakespeare Festival, Case Western Reserve University, Arizona Jewish Theatre, Lyric Opera and The Ohio State University.

 Foster is equally known for his groundbreaking Sixty-Minute Shakespeare Series, which makes the Bard's work accessible to those who lack the time to tackle the unabridged versions of the world's most widely read playwright.
-The series includes A Midsummer Night's Dream, Hamlet, Macbeth, Much Ado About Nothing, Romeo and Juliet, Twelfth Night and his newest, Taming of the Shrew, and can be found in all 50 U.S. states, all Canadian provinces and 45 countries.
+The series includes A Midsummer Night's Dream, Hamlet, Macbeth, Much Ado About Nothing, Romeo and Juliet, Twelfth Night, Taming of the Shrew and his newest, The Tempest, and can be found in all 50 U.S. states, all Canadian provinces and 45 countries.
 Foster is also the author of Shakespeare for Children: The Story of Romeo and Juliet and he coauthored To Teach or not to Teach: Teaching Shakespeare Made Fun! with Lynn G. Johnson.

 Currently, he resides on the beautiful Garden Isle of Kauai with his wife, Nellie, and their dog, Maximus.